mshafiee/webbridgebot/Readme.md

 - **Telegram API Credentials:**
     - `API ID` and `API Hash`: Obtain these from [my.telegram.org](https://my.telegram.org/).
     - `Bot Token`: Create a bot and get the token from [@BotFather](https://t.me/BotFather) on Telegram.
+- **(Optional) A Telegram Channel for Logging:** If you want to use the surveillance feature, create a private or public channel where the bot will forward all media.
+The bot must be added to the channel as an administrator with permission to post messages.

 ### 🔑 User & Admin Management